Do I apply for to the whole program or should I apply for one specific subfield?

 What do my GRE, TOEFL or IELTS scores have to be?

 There is no minimum required score.
-GRE, TOELF or IELTS scores are only one consideration in evaluating applications for admission.
+GRE, TOEFL or IELTS scores are only one consideration in evaluating applications for admission.

 Do I need to take the TOEFL examination?